openclimatefix/ocf-data-sampler/README.md

 If you have any questions about this or any other of our repos, don't hesitate to hop to our [Discussions Page](https://github.com/orgs/openclimatefix/discussions)!

-### How does ocf-data-sampler deal with data sources using different projections (e.g., some are in latitude-longitude, and some in OSGB)?
+### How does ocf-data-sampler deal with data sources that use different projections (e.g. some are in latitude-longitude, and some in OSGB)?

-[Clever and concise answer here]

-I don't like the FAQ having less than 2 q-ns and also not sure this should go here, but open to suggestions as well
+When creating samples, we make an areal crop of a preset size centered around a point-of-interest (POI, usually a solar or wind farm).
+The size of the crop is set not in miles or kilometres, but in 'pixels', which would be different for different data sources, depending on their spatial resolution, projections they use, and where the POI is.
+For example, a latitude-longitude source with a 1° resolution will have pixel sizes corresponding to very different 'surface' distances (that you might measure in, e.g., kilometres) from a source with 0.1° resolution.
+The pixel size will even be different for the same source depending on how close the POI is to the equator!

+Instead of trying to accommodate for all these differences and make all the source use the same spatial grid, we translate the POI's position into the corresponding coordinate system and select the crop using the source's original grid.
+This 'snapshot' is then passed to the model with no additional information on what specific coordinates it represents; instead, since the size is always the same and the POI is always in the centre, the model gets consistent information on the measurements at a location near the POI and how it affects the target, without any explicit knowledge on where that location is in coordinate system terms.